 We recorded the time of each birth, plus the sex and colour of each puppy.

-Wondering what colour pups Nancy would produce was the big question hanging over the pregnancy.
+Wondering what colour pups Nancy would produce was the big question throughout the pregnancy.
 Piers the stud dog is red but known to sire blacks, reds and black & tans.

 The first one was a black boy born at 10.05, then a black girl at 10.10, a black & tan girl at 10.19, a black & tan boy at 10.38, a black & tan girl at 11.20, a black girl at 11.55 and the final black girl with a tiny white chest (just like her mummy) at 12.28.
 Seven perfect little babies in total.